jackmoore7/fortnite-bot/README.md

 A bot I made for my friends and I. Feel free to message me if you have questions :)

-# ‼
+# ‼ Important
-Important: This repo doesn't work out of the box!
+This Discord bot doesn't work out of the box!
 There are a *lot* of enviroment variables and the database isn't in this repo.
 You'll need to update these to your specs.

 ## Features
 ### Fortnite updates